Ganon: The Legend of Zelda series

 Ganon was replaced by two new antagonists named Ghirahim and Demon King Demise in Skyward Sword.
 Speaking to Nintendo Power, Eiji Aonuma explained that he wanted a different kind of villain and that Ghirahim was created to contrast with Ganon's "very masculine, powerful, evil" image.
 Despite his absence, the game suggests that Ganon is a reincarnation of Demise when Link's companion Fi says that Demise is "the source of all monsters".
 Demise's curse also establishes that Ganon, Link and Zelda are placed in an eternal cycle of conflict.
 Ganon appears in the final boss battle of A Link Between Worlds.
 The antagonist Yuga summons him from his seal with the power of the Seven Sages and fuses with Ganon to become a massive creature called Yuga Ganon.

 In Breath of the Wild, Ganon gives into malice and hatred to become the malevolent force called Calamity Ganon.
 In the backstory, he returns from an earlier defeat to take control of an army of Guardian robots, which he uses against the Hyruleans with the aim of destroying Hyrule.
 Using his Blight Ganon doppelgängers he murders the four Champions who pilot an ancient technology known as the Divine Beasts.
 He is confined in Hyrule Castle by Zelda's powers until a hundred years later, when Link awakens to prevent his complete destruction of Hyrule.

 Ganondorf returns in his humanoid form for the first time since Twilight Princess in Tears of the Kingdom.
 The game's cutscenes reveal that he is present thousands of years in the past when the first king Rauru founded Hyrule.
 Rauru sacrifices himself to seal Ganondorf beneath Hyrule Castle, where his corpse rots for thousands of years.
 He is reawakened in the present when Link and Zelda investigate the depths of Hyrule Castle and, in the confrontation, his power breaks the Master Sword.
 In the final boss fight, which takes place deep in the chasm beneath Hyrule Castle, he regenerates into his Demon King form.
-After the initial fight, he uses his Secret Stone to transform into a dragon, pulling Link into the sky, and is destroyed with the help of the Light Dragon.
+After the initial fight, he uses his Secret Stone to transform into a Demon Dragon, pulling Link into the sky, and is destroyed with the help of the Light Dragon.

 Echoes of Wisdom, the first mainline Zelda game to feature Zelda rather than Link as the player character, begins with a sequence in which Link saves Zelda from an Echo of Ganon but is sucked through a rift into the still world, and Ganon vanishes.
 An Echo of Ganon also appears as the boss of Hyrule Castle dungeon halfway through the game.